dvddarias/telegram-requester/readme.md

 - `name`: *string*.
 This is the name of the command in telegram, and the id of the request/command, it must be unique.
 - `help`: *string*.
 The help message explaining what this command does, it is shown on `/help`.
 - `response`: *list*.
 Parts of the http response that will be included on the response to the command, the possible options are: `"http_code", "params", "body", "headers"`.
 To skip the response do not include this key.
 - `broadcast`: *list*.
-Parts of the http response that will be broadcasted to the channel list in the `channels` option, the possible options are: `"http_code", "params", "body", "headers", "username"`.
+Parts of the http response that will be broadcasted to the channel list in the `broadcast_channels` option, the possible options are: `"http_code", "params", "body", "headers", "username"`.
 To skip broadcasting to the channels do not include this key.
 - `parameters`: *list*.
 This is the list of parameters of the command.
 Each parameter has: `type`-the type of parameter, it can be `inline` or `choice`, `name`-the name of the command, and `help`- the description of the command.

 When the type of the parameter is `inline` they all need to be included with the command.
 For example: